petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md

 # Managing Secure Environment Variables with Secrets

-Secrets allow you to securely store variables for any environment within DXP Cloud.
-Whereas any user with permission to view your DXP Cloud project can view your [environment variables](../../reference/defining-environment-variables.md), secrets are only viewable if their role has been given permission to view them.
+Secrets allow you to securely store variables for any environment within Liferay Cloud.
+Whereas any user with permission to view your Liferay Cloud project can view your [environment variables](../../reference/defining-environment-variables.md), secrets are only viewable if their role has been given permission to view them.

 ## What is a Secret?